JesseLeviHall/Bug-Tracker-MERN/README.md

 ## General info

-This bug tracker is an easy-to-use web application useful to capture and track public feedback concerning problems encountered on websites.
+This bug tracker is an easy-to-use web application useful in order to capture and track public feedback concerning problems encountered on websites.
 It provides a way to manage bugs for any medium or small scale team managing multiple websites.
 This is a unique site that also integrates data charts to better visualize team and tech stack performances.

 <div align="center">Home Page and Dashboard: </div>
 <br/>